microsoft/PowerToys/doc/releases/tests-checklist-template.md

     - [ ] Verify the overlay no longer appears when you press Left Ctrl twice.
   * Disable the "Do not activate on game mode" option.
 Start playing the same game.
     - [ ] Verify the overlay appears when you press Left Ctrl twice. (though it'll likely minimize the game)
+  * Test the different settings and verify they apply:
+    - [ ] Overlay opacity
+    - [ ] Background color
+    - [ ] Spotlight color
+    - [ ] Spotlight radius
+    - [ ] Spotlight initial zoom (1x vs 9x will show the difference)
+    - [ ] Animation duration

+Mouse Highlighter:
+  * Enable Mouse Highlighter.
+Then:
+    - [ ] Press the activation shortcut and press left and right click somewhere, verifying the hightlights are applied.
+    - [ ] With left mouse button pressed, drag the mouse and verify the hightlight is dragged with the pointer.
+    - [ ] With right mouse button pressed, drag the mouse and verify the hightlight is dragged with the pointer.
+    - [ ] Press the activation shortcut again and verify no highlights appear when the mouse buttons are clicked.
+    - [ ] Disable Mouse Highlighter and verify that the module is not activated when you press the activation shortcut.
+  * Test the different settings and verify they apply:
+    - [ ] Change activation shortcut and test it
+    - [ ] Left button highlight color
+    - [ ] Right button highlight color
+    - [ ] Opacity
+    - [ ] Radius
+    - [ ] Fade delay
+    - [ ] Fade duration

 ## VCM
  - [ ] Check "Hide toolbar when both camera and micrphone are unmuted" and verify that it works